Film score: Writing

-Once the spotting session has been completed and the precise timings of each cue determined, the composer will then work on writing the score.
-The methods of writing the score vary from composer to composer; some composers prefer to work with a traditional pencil and paper, writing notes by hand on a staff and performing works-in-progress for the director on a piano, while other composers write on computers using sophisticated music composition software such as Digital Performer, Logic Pro, Finale, Cubase, or Pro Tools.
+Once the spotting session has been completed and the precise timings of each cue determined, the composer starts writing the score.
+The methods of writing the score vary from composer to composer.
+Some composers prefer to work with a traditional pencil and paper, writing notes by hand on a staff and performing works-in-progress for the director on a piano, while other composers write on computers using sophisticated music composition software such as Digital Performer, Logic Pro, Finale, Cubase, or Pro Tools.
 Working with software allows composers to create MIDI-based demos of cues, called MIDI mockups, for review by the filmmaker prior to the final orchestral recording.

 The length of time a composer has to write the score varies from project to project; depending on the post-production schedule, a composer may have as little as two weeks or as much as three months to write the score.
 In normal circumstances, the actual writing process usually lasts around six weeks from beginning to end.

 The actual material of the score depends on several different variables that factor into how a composer may write - for instance, the emotion the composer is trying to convey, the nature of the character on screen, the scenery and geography of the set, along with multiple more different variables.
 A composition could consist of different instrumentations, varying genres, and different influential styles.

-Each composer has his or her own inspirations and pragmatic impressions that create unique and compelling sounds that can help to make a scene memorable.
+Each composer uses their own inspirations and pragmatic impressions that create unique and compelling sounds that can help to make a scene memorable.
 One example of this is in the "Lord of The Rings" score where Howard Shore uses a specific melodic idea to refer to The Shire by employing a tin flute to evoke a Celtic feeling.
 Shore does this throughout the three films of the trilogy to underscore a character's feeling of nostalgic reminiscence (Lawson, Macdonald, 2018).

 Other scores include not only original orchestrations but also popular music that represents the era and or the character being portrayed.
 Many films do this, such as Guardians of the Galaxy or Back to the Future.
 Alan Silvestri at times orchestrates compositions that are accompanied by tracks such as "The Power of Love" and "Back in Time", both by Huey Lewis and The News.
-This creates a sense of lightness that deviates from the fanfare-like main theme.(Lawson, Macdonald,2018).
+This creates a sense of lightness that deviates from the fanfare-like main theme.(Lawson, Macdonald, 2018).

 Many scores often try to draw from worldly influence to create sound that cements itself into popular culture.
-An example of this would be the score from The Good, The Bad, and The Ugly.
+An example of this is the score from The Good, The Bad, and The Ugly.
 In this score, composer Ennio Morricone uses a culmination of post-tonal music theory, Celtic song, gregorian chant, and mariachi trumpets to create the sound of the spaghetti western, one that is often associated with the wild west (Kalinak 2010).